Using mantras and goals to keep you on track with what really matters.

 - Retire Early

 Now 10 years later, I have completed 7 of these goals!
 That is pretty cool.
-I still haven’t become an angel investor or invested in rental properties, but that is a work in progress.
+I still haven’t become an angel investor (probably never will) nor have I invested in rental properties, but I won’t rule that one out.

 Here are my professional goals from 2011: